MichaelOdermatt/MikesSiteGenerator/README.md

 ## How does it work?

 - Store all the markdown files you intend to convert in the `markdown` folder in the main directory.
 - Run the index.js script.
+Or, using the script in `package.json`, run `npm run exec`.
 - Find generated HTML files, and any included CSS and JS files in the `_site` folder.

 ## What does it do?